 To have outstanding marketing, you must break the ice

-I’ll stop for a moment now.
+I’m going to stop for a moment now.

-The voice is right.
+Undoubtedly, the voice is right.

 The web content doesn’t sell.
 What sells is quality, results, and trust.